Montreal-Quakers/website/_pages/midweek.md

 **Parking** may be available.
 Contact the [Newman Centre](https://newmancentre.org/){: rel="noopener" target="_blank"}

 ## How to find us
-To find the **Ryan Library**, enter the Newman Centre from the driveway, proceed up the stairs to the second floor, end of the hallway facing Peel.
+To find the **Ryan Library**, enter the [Newman Centre](https://goo.gl/maps/MeQqk7m8Hegzx9Sz8){: rel="noopener" target="_blank"} from the driveway, proceed up the stairs to the second floor, end of the hallway facing Peel.

 All are welcome!